A dense, fudgey, chocolatey-cake like brownie…because sometimes you just can’t decide if you want a piece of cake or a brownie 😉

-- 1 and ½ cup flour (I used white spelt) see note*
+- 1 and ¼ cup flour (I used a white whole wheat and spelt mix) see note*

 - 2 tbsp melted coconut oil*